Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes.md

 The following steps should be used to set up notifications.

-Note - currently only one `sendNotification` form is supported.
+Currently only one `sendNotification` form is supported.
 Future releases may enable trac-specific overrides.

 #### Step 1: Setup the Ad Hoc Form